WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 - You may change text after `#" or '##' or '###'

 ## Additional Notes
-- Do not translate terms like "madNS Config Profile" to aid us in troubleshooting.
+- Do not translate terms like "madNS Config Profile" to aid us in troubleshooting

 - Keep Certain English Terms Unchanged:
   - Discord
   - Portal